hchenqide/ThesisNotes/chrono.md

-analyze produces a clause that reassigns negation trail is no longer needed, no backtracking, only propagation queue for updating assignments level is still needed even though the order is arbitrary, levels can be optimized if no assignments left on this level
+analyze produces a clause that reassigns negation trail is no longer needed, no backtracking, only propagation queue for updating assignments level is still needed even though the order is arbitrary, levels can be optimized if no assignments left on this level keep the number of variables on each level

 once a variable is assigned, it can never get unassigned support unassigning a variable? (deleting a clause)